-Everything You Need to Know About BIAB — & How It Helps Grow Natural Nails

-All You Need to Know About BIAB — & How It Could Help Grow Your Natural Nails
+All You Need To Know About BIAB — & How It Could Help Grow Your Natural Nails

 As a beauty editor, it's my job to test beauty treatments, but there are only a handful that I'm really obsessed with.
 Sure, there are tons of interesting options out there, like LED facials and injectable moisturizer, but few are genuinely innovative and game-changing (in my opinion, the single most overused phrase in the beauty industry).